 Reading a scientific text can be seen as analogous to an information retrieval task, wherein a reader first peruses an introductory section and then jumps into a more detailed version of that section.
 The current structure of a standard scientific manuscript implements a simplified version of this idea: A short yet still informative title, a more detailed abstract, a somewhat expanding introduction, a detailed result section with detailed tables, and then moving back out, a conclusion that applies the details therein more broadly.
 The proposed supplement guidelines would expand on this age-old structure, building on this preexisting hierarchy and providing even more levels of information.

 In this methodology, scientific writing would be presented both simply as a hierarchy and, concurrently, as parallel passes at increasingly greater levels of detail.
 Supplements can provide both: they divide the information into discrete hierarchical chunks allowing readers to avoid reading through a tremendous amount of highly detailed text, and they provide access to expansive relevant and related data.
-Further, this hierarchy provides an essential roadmap that ought to be familiar across all fields (e.g., with well-known section heads such as "introduction," "results," ).
+Further, this hierarchy provides an essential roadmap that ought to be familiar across all fields (e.g., with well-known section heads such as "introduction," "results," and other standard research paper headings ).
 It would include standardized headings for easy human and machine readability, with the structured headings directly corresponding to headings in the primary paper.
 Additionally, the supplementary material should be designed to include ample indexable metadata relating various elements within the paper’s hierarchy.

 How so?
 In a parallel to the main text, the supplement should shadow the paper, providing more detailed explanations for each part of the main text, allowing a reader looking for more detail to easily find and then consult the analogous part of the supplement, which would be similarly situated within the hierarchical structure.